MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 ## Query across or within projects

-By default, new queries are scoped to the current project.
+New queries are scoped to the current project by default.
 However, you can create queries to find work items defined within the organization or project collection.
 All queries that you save, however, are saved under a specific project.

 #### [Browser](#tab/browser/)